rcombs/mpv/DOCS/man/options.rst

     ISO 639-2 three-letter codes are treated the same.
 A tag with 2 matching components is a stronger match than a tag with only 1.
 See also ``--aid``.

+    The special value "auto" can be included anywhere in the list, and is equivalent to the user's OS-level list of preferred languages.

     This is a string list option.
 See `List Options`_ for details.

     .. admonition:: Examples